ManlyMarco/KK-HF_Patch/README.md

    - If you use the light version of the patch its a good idea to update your sideloader separately, you can do this by selecting update in the launcher or using the look for mods option in KKManager.
 5. Done!
 You can now start the game launcher as usual and you will notice some new options straight away.
 You can remove the downloaded patcher files now if you want to save some space.
 Special patch is included in HF Patch, you don't have to install it manually.
 It won't hurt anything if you have it installed already, the patch will figure itself out.
 Just to be safe you can verify game files in Steam before installing the HF Patch if you messed with your installation folder before doing this.
+6. (Optional) You can update the modpacks by clicking the update button within the launcher.
+You can leave out Sideloader Modpack - Studio if you don't plan on using studio.

 *Note: If you want to run the game under Wine/Proton (Linux, SteamOS, macOS, etc.), read [this](https://github.com/Mantas-2155X/illusion-wine-guide) and [this](https://docs.bepinex.dev/articles/advanced/proton_wine.html).*